More than 4 million tourists visit the Statue of Liberty every year, and most wonder if it is possible to go up to the Statue’s Crown.

 How to get last minute Crown tickets

-There is no sure way to get last minute crown tickets, which give you access to the Crown of Statue of Liberty.
+There is no sure way to get last-minute Crown tickets, which give you access to the Crown of the Statue of Liberty.

 Security for Crown ticket holders

-There are two levels of screening that Crown ticket holders go through before they can climb up the Statue of Liberty and see outside from one of the 25 windows in the Crown.
+Crown ticket holders go through two screening levels before climbing up the Statue of Liberty and seeing outside from one of the 25 windows in the Crown.

-The first level is called the Primary Security Screening and is done at both Battery Park in New York City or Liberty State Park in Jersey City – the ferry boarding points.
+The first level is called the Primary Security Screening and is done at both Battery Park in New York City and Liberty State Park in Jersey City – the ferry boarding points.

-It is recommended that you factor in some time for security checks, which depend on the number of people you are traveling with.
+Factor in some time for security checks, which depends on the number of people you travel with.

-This security check is applicable to all Statue of Liberty ticket holders.
+This security check is compulsory for all those who hold Statue of Liberty tickets.